top of page

 E. Design to Self-regulate for Completing a Task by Examining the Learning goals and Associated Success Criteria to Plan Long-Term with the Opportunity to Revise the Task Based on Feedback through Discussion

-Learning tasks that allow students to develop self-regulation skills must be long enough to organise their tasks across time.
-It also provides insight into defined learning goals and success criteria that students can use to plan and monitor their own work.
+Learning tasks that allow students to develop self-regulation skills must be long enough to organise them across time.
+It also provides insight into defined learning goals and success criteria that students can use to plan and monitor their work.
 If students work on a learning task over an extended time, it is termed long-term.
 If the learning task is completed in a single class period, students do not have time to organise their work process or enhance it across numerous versions.

 Time is a fundamental requirement for students' ability to self-regulate.
 Students may analyse the progress and quality of their work while studying if they have the learning goals and related success criteria before completing their task.
 When feedback is offered and used to enhance the work before it is submitted or finalised, students can improve their tasks based on it.
 Feedback may be provided by the educator or by peers.
 Students may also be able to revise their work depending on their own deliberate self-reflection process.